mehrceey04/Self-Learning-Clinic-Day-2/README.md

 1. Clone or download this repo
 2. You should have nodeJs installed on your PC
 3. Run npm install
-4. You need an API key from [NewYork Times](http://developer.nytimes.com "NewYork Times")
+4. Get an API key from [NewYork Times](http://developer.nytimes.com "NewYork Times")
-5. Create a .env file in the root folder and assign your API key to the variable API_KEY.
+5. Replace your API key with process.env.API_KEY in api.js.